sofiiakepeshchuk/python-eda-analysis/README.md

 ---

 ## Dataset
-The dataset contains structured data used to explore trends, distributions, and relationships between variables.
+The dataset represents structured data used to analyze patterns, distributions, and relationships between variables.

 ---